What CodeAnt AI Does

 CodeAnt AI positions itself as an all-in-one code health platform, bundling AI-powered pull request reviews, SAST scanning, secrets detection, IaC analysis, software composition analysis, and DORA metrics into a single product.
 Founded in San Francisco in 2023, the platform has grown rapidly — claiming over 50 million lines of code scanned and 500,000 issues auto-fixed.
-In a market flooded with point solutions, CodeAnt AI's consolidation pitch is its strongest differentiator: replace your review tool, your SAST scanner, your secrets tool, and your metrics dashboard with one platform at $24 per user per month.
+In a market flooded with point solutions, CodeAnt AI's consolidation pitch is its strongest differentiator: replace your review tool, your SAST scanner, your secrets tool, and your metrics dashboard with one platform at public tiered pricing with Basic around $10/user/month, advanced security tiers, and enterprise pricing by contact.

 The platform performs line-by-line code reviews on every incoming pull request, analyzing the impact of changes while identifying code quality issues and security vulnerabilities simultaneously.
 It supports over 30 programming languages and 80 frameworks, making it genuinely language-agnostic.
 Unlike diff-only tools, CodeAnt AI generates a detailed graph of your entire codebase to understand how components connect, enabling it to catch issues that surface only when you consider the broader context of a change.